What is the Best Bedding for Guinea Pigs?

 When you take a trip to any pet store, the amount of bedding options available can be a little overwhelming.
 What on earth should you choose?
 And are any more suitable than others?
+How do I know what’s the best bedding for guinea pigs?

 Well, let’s take a look at the different types available, and the pros and cons of each.